Centered on Community

 Parent Communications with respect to Billings and Financial Aid

 As stated above you, the student, are the primary contact with respect to your College billing and financial aid.
 You may allow your parent(s) or guardian to speak to College representatives about billing and financial aid issues by completing a "Consent to Release Information" form, http://www.albion.edu/admission/scholarships-and-financial-aid/forms.
 This permission is required under the federal FERPA law.
 While this form is available anytime, it is best if you complete it at your SOAR session.

-Beginning with the fall of 2012 semester the College will no longer offer a deferred agreement process.
-Instead we will allow you to set your own payment arrangements within the terms listed below:
+We will allow you to set your own payment arrangements within the terms listed below: